cwade/pandas_oracle/README.rst

 If you don't wish to store your password in the configuration file, you can omit that line.
 If a password isn't present in the configuration file, you will be prompted for it at runtime.
+You could choose to run as SYSDBA role or not, if the yaml file does not includes the "sysdba" property, the api will connect like a normal user.